 A player with a powerful forehand with a big stroke and a consistent backhand, i.e. the player doesn’t try to make the point right away from the backhand.
 However, it is a safe backhand, and it is just a setup for the forehand topspin to finish the point.

 Strategy against this style

-Obviously, you would like to avoid going to the forehand with a slow ball because then you are sure you’ll receive a bullet.
-However, I believe that players that have a big swing for their forehand topspin, an effective tactic is to emphasize returns on their backhand and then quickly change to the deep forehand corner.
+You would like to avoid going to the forehand with a slow ball because then you are sure you’ll receive a bullet.
+However, I believe that players with a big swing for their forehand topspin, a useful tactic, emphasize returns on their backhand and then quickly change to the deep forehand corner.

-This way they won’t have time to adjust their heavy forehand topspin and then you go back to the backhand.
-Another scenario is to play against their backhand and then quickly change to the middle (i.e. the elbow).
+This way they won’t have time to adjust their heavy forehand topspin, and then you go back to the backhand.
+Another scenario is to play against their backhand and quickly change to the middle (i.e. the elbow).

-Also, usually players with powerful forehands do not have a speed-oriented game that is taking the ball right at the bounce.
-They don’t play too close to the table but at a mid distance.
-It would then a good idea to mid-distance rhythm.
-For instance, modify the speed of your forehand topspin and also the location i.e. topspin to the backhand and then to the middle.
+Also, players with powerful forehands usually do not have a speed-oriented game that is taking the ball right at the bounce.
+They don’t play too close to the table but at a mid-distance.
+It would be then a good idea to mid-distance rhythm.
+For instance, modify the speed of your forehand topspin and the location, i.e. topspin to the backhand and then to the middle.